Residential (on-campus room and board included): $1395; $100 deposit due upon admission

 Date & Time

-Registrations and deposits are due by March 21, 2022.
-Final payments are due in April.
+Registration for the daytime program is open until program capacity is met.
+Final payments are due by Friday, June 3.
 Please view our policies and resources page, including our COVID-19 vaccine policy, before registration.

 Please note: Registration for the residential program is closed; however students may still register for the daytime format of the program using the link above.

 Rising 10th–12th graders

 Biomedical engineers improve our health and lives through advances such as artificial organs, sophisticated robot-operated surgical equipment, advanced medical imaging, and deep brain stimulation.
 In this course, students will be introduced to the range of opportunities and applications in biomedical engineering.
 Students will learn to use electrophysiology laboratory equipment and software to measure and analyze their own heart, muscle, and brain electrical signals.

 For more information, email email@example.com